syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ---
 layout: post
-title: Appearance of header, footer and cells of SfCalendar control for Windows Forms
+title: Appearance of SfCalendar control for Windows Forms
 description: The appearance of header, footer and cells.
 platform: WindowsForms
 control: SfCalendar